JAB-Data/data-jobs-salary-skills-analysis/README.md

 **Top-paying skills**: Python, Tableau, Oracle → ~$8–10k above median
 **Senior Data Engineers** require **2 to 3 times more skills** than analysts, but are paid accordingly.

-### Created with authentic 2025 job-posting data — helpful for salary benchmarking, offer negotiation, or team budgeting.
+### Created with authentic 2025 job-posting data — helpful for salary benchmarking, offer negotiation and team budgeting.
 ---